Bridging the Imitation Gap by Adaptive Insubordination

 \subsection{Evaluation}

 \textbf{Fair Hyperparameter Tuning.} Often unintentionally done, extensively tuning the hyperparameters ({hps}) of a proposed method and not those of the baselines can introduce unfair bias into evaluations.
 We avoid this by considering two strategies.
-For \pd and all \textsc{MiniGrid} tasks, we follow recent best practices \citep{DodgeGCSS19}.\footnote{See also reproducibility checklist in EMNLP'20 CfP: { {\url{https://2020.emnlp.org/call-for-papers}}}} Namely, we tune each method by randomly sampling a fixed number of {hps} and reporting, for each baseline, an estimate of $\mathbb{E}[\text{Val. reward of best model when allowed a budget of $k$ random hps}]$ for $1\leq k\leq 45$.
-For this we must train 50 models per method, \ie, 700 for each of these nine tasks.
-More details in Appendix~\ref{sec:hyperparameter-tuning}.
-For \twodimlh, we tune the {hps} of a competing method and use these {hps} for all other methods. \\ \textbf{Training.} For the eight \textsc{MiniGrid} tasks, we train each of the $50$ training runs for 1 million steps.
-For \twodimlh/\pd, models saturate much before $3\cdot 10^5$ steps (details are in Appendix~\ref{sec:training-imp-details}). \\ \textbf{Metrics.} We record avg.\ rewards, episode lengths, and success rates.
-In the following, we report a subset of these recorded values.
-Additional plots can be found in Appendix~\ref{sec:more-plots}.
+For \pd and all \textsc{MiniGrid} tasks, we follow recent best practices \citep{DodgeGCSS19}.
+Namely, we tune each method by randomly sampling a fixed number of {hps} and reporting, for each baseline, an estimate of